 People who smoke are more prone to developing infections and other complications related to surgery.
-The American College of Surgeons recommends that you stop smoking at least four weeks before surgery and refrain from smoking for as long as possible after surgery, to help your overall recovery10-11.
+The American College of Surgeons recommends that you stop smoking at least four weeks before surgery and refrain from smoking for as long as possible after surgery, to help your overall recovery.10-11

-Ask your medical team if you need help to stop smoking, if at least only temporarily.
+Ask your medical team for advice and support to help you stop smoking.

-Doing what you can to exercise regularly, maintain physical health, and strive for a healthy body weight before surgery may help you recover and return to daily activities after^{6,9}.
+Doing what you can to exercise regularly, maintain physical health, and strive for a healthy bodyweight before surgery may help your recovery and return to daily activities.^{6,9}